brunomartins/Sandbox/README.md

 # MMLib, a library of custom nodes for Grasshopper and Dynamo.
-Having our own library of tools allow us:
+Having our own library means:
 * We can implement all the functions we need to make everyone's everyday job easier and more integrated with our workflows.
 * You don't need to install multiple libraries creating problems of usabilities across teams.
 * We maintain and improve it.

-This is why I made it, and I hope we can expand with more tools!
+I hope we can expand with more tools!

 ## Tools
 [Excel tools](https://github.com/mottmacdonaldglobal/MMLib/blob/main/doc/ExcelTool.md)